 Notes

-• Keep the skille ton low heat.
-Cooking too high will cook the white too quickly and while not cooking the yolks enough.
-And potentially burning the recipe.
+• Keep the skillet on low or medium-low heat at most.
+Cooking too high will cook the white too quickly, while not cooking the yolks enough.
+It will also potentially burn the eggs.

 Nutrition